-49. Civil servants should uphold the rule of law and the administration of justice.
-They should exercise executive powers in compliance with the laws in force in the HKSAR, including the Basic Law and the National Security Law, etc. When making decisions, they should always observe due process and act within the scope of the power or discretion conferred on them, and within their authority.
-They should report promptly, either directly or through their bureaux/departments as appropriate, to the Independent Commission Against Corruption (ICAC) any suspected corrupt act or to the Hong Kong Police Force or other law enforcement agencies as appropriate other suspected criminal act which they come across.
-In such circumstances, they should follow the guidelines set out in CSB Circular No. 7/2012.
+46. Civil servants should uphold the rule of law and the administration of They should exercise executive powers in compliance with the laws in iustice. force in the HKSAR, including the Basic Law, the National Security Law and the Laws of Hong Kong.
+When making decisions, they should always observe due process and act within the scope of the power or discretion conferred on them, and within their authority.
+They should report promptly, either directly or through their bureaux/departments as appropriate, to the Independent Commission Against Corruption (ICAC) any suspected corrupt act or to the Hong Kong Police Force or other law enforcement agencies as appropriate other suspected criminal act which they come across in their official or personal In such circumstances, they should follow the guidelines set out in capacity.
+CSB Circular No. 7/2012.